 If the birthing tub isn’t self-heated, be prepared for this process to take awhile.
 If the hot water heater is large or tankless, you may be able to fill the tub in one go.
 However, for those with small hot water heaters this may take longer.
 If this is you, filling the tub earlier rather than later may be wise.

-Check out my post The Doula’s Guide to the Stages of Labor so you will immediately recognize the signposts of each stage of labor and will fill the tub at the right time.
-I’ve seen so many people wait until transition to fill the tub and it ended up being to late.
+Check out my post The Doula’s Guide to the Stages of Labor to immediately recognize the signposts of the first stage of labor and will fill the tub at the right time.
+I’ve seen so many people wait until transition to fill the tub and it ended up being too late.
 Yikes!

 When Should I Get in the Tub?